Linear Algebra

 print(x)

-- Consider system of linear equations
+Consider a general system of $m$ linear equations in $n$ unknowns:

-(1) As a collection of columns
+(1) Matrix as a collection of columns

-(2) As a collection of rows
+(2) Matrix as a collection of rows

-- Inner product: $x, y \in \mathbb{R}^{n}$
+Definition of inner product: $x, y \in \mathbb{R}^{n}$

 The inner product operator takes two column vectors as input and produces a scalar value as output.